tim-mccabe/Final-Project/README.md

 Since the competition, I have personally improved the model and have created a new webpage that explains the thought process along with the results.
 This can be found on my blog with other machine learning projects and data related projects. https://tim-mccabe.github.io/house_prices.html

+## Tasks Performed

+In this project was meant to be solved using advanced regression techniques.
+Data cleaning and visualizing was a huge part of deciding which feature to run the algorithms on.
+Once those features were selected the regression techniques we used included:
+  * Linear Regression
+  * Lasso Regression
+  * Random Forest Regression
+  * Gradient Boosting Regression

 ## Source

-The idea and dataset for this project was provided by a machine learning competitionon the Kaggle website:
+The idea and dataset for this project was provided by a machine learning competitionon the Kaggle website: https://www.kaggle.com/c/house-prices-advanced-regression-techniques